Ahmed-Gawesh/Talapat/README.md

 # Talapat
-Ecommerce Project Online Site for Orders and I Used payment .
+Ecommerce API Project Online Site for Orders and I Used payment ,Basket and Used Onion Archticture .